 Metalogix is focused on building box products and SaaS helping to reduce the time customers spend managing their IT administration and more on their core business functions.
-In order to better serve their customers, they needed to make their product the Sensitive Content Manager cloud ready and scalable so that it could handle workloads between 1-2 TB an hour.
+To better serve their customers, they needed to make their product the Sensitive Content Manager cloud-ready and scalable to handle workloads between 1-2 TB an hour.

 Metalogix came to Softwarium for assistance in creating proofs of concept (POC) for the product.
-In order to do so, we must understand the advantages and disadvantages of both VMs and serverless computing.
-One of the biggest advantages of VMs is have complete control to add any component you wish.
+To do so, we must understand the advantages and disadvantages of both VMs and cloud computing.
+One of the biggest advantages of VMs has complete control to add any component you wish.
 However, there are scalability issues that must be overcome when using virtual machines.
-Since each VM has its own operating system, it adds substantial overhead as far as the RAM and storage footprint are concerned.
+Since each VM has its own operating system, it adds substantial overhead as far as the RAM and storage footprint is concerned.

-Metalogix needed to test two proofs of concept for a product they were running in the cloud: First, was to structure the product in such a way to take advantage of the computing power of Azure Virtual machines.
-The only problem with the VMs is that they might become idle and consume resources without actually working.
+Metalogix needed to test two proofs of concept for a product they were running in the cloud.
+First, it was to structure the product in such a way as to take advantage of the computing power of Azure App Service Virtual machines.
+The only problem with the Azure Virtual Machines (VMs) is that they might become idle and consume a resource group without actually working.

-The second possibility was to use Azure Serverless Computing, which take seconds to start working.
-This would allow Metalogix to outsource their physical on-premise servers and take advantage of external cloud-based servers that are run and maintained by Microsoft Azure and many other platforms.
-In addition to the speed, serverless leads to significant cost reductions by working as a FaaS (Function as a Service) meaning that it is there for you whenever you need it and the work is scaled by the infrastructure.
+The second possibility was to use Azure Web Apps Serverless Computing, which takes seconds to start working.
+This would allow Metalogix to outsource their physical on-premise servers and take advantage of external cloud-based servers run and maintained by Microsoft Azure services and many other platforms.
+In addition to the speed, serverless leads to significant cost reductions by working as a FaaS (Function as a Service), meaning that it is there for you whenever you need it, and the infrastructure scales the work.

-After studying all of the advantages and disadvantages of each hosting option as well as the technical requirements, Softwarium built two POCs and reduced wasteful operational costs.
-This was especially challenging since Metalogix had a dataflow of about 2TB an hour.
+After studying all of the advantages and disadvantages of each hosting option and the technical requirements, Softwarium built two POCs and reduced wasteful operational costs.
+This was incredibly challenging since Metalogix had a data flow of about 2TB an hour.

 Creating the POCs

-We started by testing the serverless concept first and immediately encountered a constrained execution environment which resulted in the system’s inability to read certain content such as PDFs.
+We started by testing the serverless concept first and immediately encountered a constrained execution environment, resulting in the system’s inability to read certain content such as PDFs.
 The second issue was that it was not infinitely scalable.
-Also, the cost of the workloads was very high given the amount of executions thus making it unsustainable from a budget point of view.
+Also, the cost of the workloads was very high given the number of executions, thus making it unsustainable from a budget point of view.

-Based on these three issues we decided to use VMs with containers.
-This allowed us to overcome the scaling issues since the operating system is virtualized which allows multiple workloads to function on a single operating system instance.
+Based on these three issues, we decided to use VMs with containers.
+This allowed us to overcome scaling issues since the operating system is virtualized, allowing multiple workloads to function on a single operating system instance.

 Making the Product Cloud Ready

-Now that we knew which POC works, we needed to make the product cloud ready which presented certain difficulties.
-The workloads were CPU intensive which led to slower service and the constant need to keep adding virtual machines.
+Now that we knew which POC works, we needed to make the product cloud-ready which presented certain difficulties.
+The workloads were CPU intensive, leading to slower service and the constant need to keep adding virtual machines.
 There was an additional problem with the database since the secure SQL server was not horizontally scalable.

 Dismantling the Monolithic Architecture